Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Abstract

 \section{Abstract}

-Massive multiple-input multiple-output (MIMO) radar, assisted by millimeter-wave band virtual MIMO techniques, provides great promises to the high-resolution automotive sensing and target detection in unmanned ground/aerial vehicles (UGA/UAV).
-As one long-standing challenging problem, however existing subspace methods may suffer from either the low resolution/accuracy or the high time complexity.
-In this study, we propose two computational efficient methods to accomplish the high-resolution estimation of angle of arrival (AoA) information.
-By leveraging randomized low-rank approximation, our fast-MUSIC approaches, relying on random sampling and projection techniques, would speed up the subspace computation by orders of magnitude.
-At the same time, we establish the theoretical bounds of our proposed approaches, which ensure the accuracy of approximated pseudo-spectrum.
-As shown, in the case of high signal-to-noise ratio, the pseudo-spectrum acquired by our fast-MUSIC is highly precise, when compared to the exact MUSIC.
-Comprehensive numerical study demonstrates that our new methods are tremendously faster than MUSIC, while the AoA estimation accuracy are almost as good as MUSIC.
-As such, our fast-MUSIC enables the high-resolution yet real-time sensing with massive MIMO radar, which has great potential in the emerging mobile computing and automotive applications.
+Massive multiple-input multiple-output (MIMO) radar, enabled by millimeter-wave virtual MIMO techniques, provides great promises to the high-resolution automotive sensing and target detection in unmanned ground/aerial vehicles (UGA/UAV).
+As a long-established problem, however, existing subspace methods suffer from either high complexity or low accuracy.
+In this work, we propose two efficient methods, to accomplish fast subspace computation and accurate angle of arrival (AoA) acquisition.
+By leveraging randomized low-rank approximation, our fast multiple signal classification (MUSIC) methods, relying on random sampling and projection techniques, substantially accelerate the subspace estimation by orders of magnitude.
+Moreover, we establish the theoretical bounds of our proposed methods, which ensure the accuracy of the approximated pseudo-spectrum.
+As demonstrated, the pseudo-spectrum acquired by our fast-MUSIC would be highly precise; and the estimated AoA is almost as accurate as standard MUSIC.
+In contrast, our new methods are tremendously faster than standard MUSIC.
+Thus, our fast-MUSIC enables the high-resolution real-time environmental sensing with massive MIMO radars, which has great potential in the emerging unmanned systems.